dsself/standardizecountries/README.md

 ```
 To use standarize country names using `country_name(x)` and then create the or overwrite a vector for the Correlates of War IDs using `country_code(x)`

+I also include a function `country_panel(x, y)` that accounts for some merging of countries.
+Specifically the cases of North/South Vietnam (1976) and Yemen (1990).

 Please help me identify potential variants of country names so I can add them.